 This document provides an overview of the requirements for the mobile application using digital phenotyping to monitor glaucoma.
-This document will also cover concepts that are important in understanding the operation of the system.
+This document will also cover important concepts in understanding the system's operation.

 1.2 Intended Audience and Reading Suggestions

 This document will be useful for the software development team, testing team, project managers, and the system's potential users.
 This document is best read in various ways depending on the role.